AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 }
 ```

-The above `filterSchema` Transforms will prevent calling the `books_list` Query SDK method from the `additionalResolvers`.
+The above `filterSchema` Transforms will prevent calling the `books_list` Query SDK method from `additionalResolvers`.

 (_The `MyService.Query.books_list()` SDK method won't be generated_)